-We interpret low correlation coefficients merely as an incomplete removal of noise components, whose definition will vary with specific application goals.
-For example, it seems that daily variations manifest differently in dipoles E16-E01 and E08-01 (Fig. 10c, black and gray lines), leading to a cyclic variation in correlation (Fig. 10d), and could be caused by different dipole lengths and locations and associated different temperature responses, which in itself could be a valuable target of investigation.
+10 will vary with specific application goals.
+For example, it seems that daily variations manifest differently in dipoles E16-E01 and E08-01 (Fig. 10c, black and blue lines), leading to a cyclic variation in correlation (Fig. 10d), and could be caused by different dipole lengths and locations and associated different temperature responses, which in itself could be a valuable target of investigation.